innoq/ml-ops.org/content/phase-zero.md

     + e.g users spent less time on the inbox.

 The effort to fill out this canvas might initiate an existential discussion regarding the *real objective* and *hidden costs* for the ML-software.
-Such discussion might result in a decision not to implement AI/ML at all.
+Such a discussion might result in a decision not to implement AI/ML at all.

 #### Further reading